 Digital – Take the measurements you took earlier in the process and use them to design your insert in SketchUp.

 What is SketchUp, you ask?
 It is a fairly easy-to-learn 3D design program.
-I’ll be posting an article soon that details out how to use SketchUp to design your foam core inserts so stay tuned for that.
-Until then you can download and dive into it and play.
-That’s how I learned and I’ve gotten pretty quick with it.
-There are also some great tutorials on YouTube for the program.
+If you want to learn the basics of how to use SketchUp I highly recommend this video.
+Go download a copy so you can follow along or just dive into it and play (that’s how I learned).
+There are plenty of great tutorials on YouTube for the program.

 Admittedly, this design path takes some time but I think the results are worth it and makes it easy to share with others.